 - Paid all or part of your estimated income tax due and indicate that the payment is for an extension using Direct Pay, the Electronic Federal Tax Payment System (EFTPS), or a credit or debit card.

-4 – You have until midnight on April 17 to file.
+4 – You have until midnight on Tax Day to file.

-Walk in to one of our Block Advisors locations on Tax Day or find an office location here.
+Walk into a Block Advisors location on Tax Day or find an office location here.
 Office hours vary so schedule an appointment now to secure a date/time that works best for you.

 5 – You should plan in advance next year.